Skip to content

 openretina visualize --help

-# Download and visualise a pretrained model
+# Download and visualize a pretrained model

 openretina visualize --model-path hoefling_2024_base_low_res --save-folder visualizations